Comcast/plax/doc/manual.md

     	Seed for random number generator
   -test string
     	Filename for test specification
+  -check-redact string
+    	input string to use for -check-redact-regexp -check-redact-regexp string
-  -test-suite string
+    	regular expression to use for checking redactions -test-suite string
     	Name for JUnit test suite (default "NA")
   -v	Verbosity (default true)